TROUBLE-1/codeza/README.md

 This tool will help to select the target when you have 1000's of domains

 # Note
-I have provided a list of subdomins of \*.ford.com with more then 5000 domins Provide file_name, min_content_length, Folder_name_to_create respectively.
+I have provided a list of subdomins of \*.ford.com with more then 5000 domins.

+Provide file_name, min_content_length, Folder_name_to_create respectively.

 Make sure Files contains URL's with http:// or https://

 # Usage